kimjoar/nk-sandbox/README.md

 ## Plugin to core

 Inject actions into plugins.
-These actions might end up in state changes, that in turn will update the plugin.
+When called these actions might end up as state changes in core that in turn will update the plugin.

 Some plugins need to extend core, e.g. Security.
 What does it need to extend?
 One example is that it now registers interceptors on ajax requests